Coronavirus deaths are rising again in the US, as feared

 The true number of infections is thought to be far higher because many Americans have not been tested, and studies suggest people can be infected without feeling sick.

+Fears about the virus’s toll on the economy — and fading hopes that Washington will be able to deliver more relief anytime soon — sent stocks into a slump in afternoon trading on Wall Street.
+The S&P 500 was 2.3% lower and on track for its worst day in more than a month.
+The Dow Jones Industrial Average was down more than 800 points, or almost 3%.

 In the Texas border city of El Paso, authorities instructed people to stay home for two weeks and imposed a 10-p.m.-to-5-a.m. curfew because of a surge that has overwhelmed hospitals.
-The state has designated part of the city’s civic center as a hospital.
+The state is converting part of the city’s civic center into a hospital.

-Violators of the curfew are subject to $500 fines, though the order does not apply to people who are going to or from work or are out for essential reasons, such as food shopping and health care.
+Violators of the curfew are subject to $500 fines, though the order does not apply to people who are going to or from work or are out for other essential reasons, such as food shopping and medical care.

 “We are in a crisis stage,” El Paso County Judge Ricardo Samaniego, the county’s top elected official, as he issued the stay-at-home order over the weekend.